Rapptz/discord.py/docs/api.rst

 .. function:: on_presence_update(before, after)

-    Called when a :class:`Member` updates their presence.
+    Called when a :class:`Member` or :class:`Relationship` updates their presence.

     This is called when one or more of the following things change: